 In other words, your marketing minions (‘scuse me, employees) need to know what the heck they’re doing.
 And they must do what they do with excellence.
 No more faking-it-till-you’re-making-it fluff.
 That’s a surefire way to fall flat on your face and waste a whole lot of money.

 In this guide, we’re going to cover – in-depth – why marketing is important.
-Then we’ll go ahead and answer several other questions you’ve probably asked at some point in your business life – all in one neat package.
+Then we’ll go ahead and answer several other questions you’ve probably asked at some point in your business life – all in one neat little package.
 You’re welcome in advance.

 Why is Marketing Important for Your Small Business?